 Fancy a great craic?
-There’s plenty of it to be had on our Northern Ireland Holidays.
+There’s plenty of it to be had in Northern Ireland.

 Shouldered by the wild Atlantic with soul-stirring coastline, ancient castles, quaint wee villages and a vibrant metropolis that rivals cities twice its size, Northern Ireland is a true gem on the Emerald Isle.
 The country’s turbulent past means it hasn't always been a popular travel destination, but now we’re making up for lost time.
 Uncover the mystery and legend of Giant’s Causeway, learn about “the Troubles”, visit the romantic ruins of Dunluce Castle and sip on a cold pint of Guinness (or two) in Belfast’s buzzing pubs – all with the inside knowledge of a local guide.